 1983 October “When a Man Loves A Woman” with Clarence on sax starts being played heavy on WNEW NYC getting tremendous response.

 1983 October East Coast Silver Condor east plays a series of shows.
-The Capital Theater where former R-Band drummer Tico Torres bring an unknown John Bongiovi backstage to meet Joe, The Ritz where Ed Manion brings Little Steven Van Zandt backstage to meet Joe.
+The Capital Theater where former R-Band drummer Tico Torres brings an unknown kid John Bongiovi backstage to meet Joe, The Ritz, Ed Manion brings Little Steven Van Zandt backstage to meet Joe.
 At The Brandywine they play with Nazareth.

 1983 December Joe receives a phone call that he won the Miller Beer commercial and that it will be airing Super Bowl Sunday Jan 1984